Jiale-Wang-0310/Jiale-Wang-0310.github.io/_pages/about.md

 Hao Ren<sup>†</sup>, **Jiale Wang<sup>†</sup>**, Liu Yang, et al.

 **Highlights**:
-- <p style="text-align: justify;"> We developed an anthropomorphic hand with flexible microstructure fingers capable of achieving controllable stiffness deformation, enabling effective and adaptive object grasping.</p>
+- <p style="text-align: justify;"> As a pioneering achievement, the integration of diagnostic function and targeted therapeutic capability into a capsule robot maximizes therapeutic efficacy and minimizes side effects.</p>
-- <p style="text-align: justify;">The synergy patterns were incorporated into our mechatronic hand system to replicate coordinated and ordered human hand motions observed during the grasp approach phase.</p>
+- <p style="text-align: justify;"> Developed a vision algorithm based on U-Net for tumor detection, achieving a detection rate of 95% and a localization accuracy of 93%.</p>
-- <p style="text-align: justify;">We propose a learning-based approach utilizing the finite element method (FEM) to model real-time inverse kinematics(IK) computation on highly nonlinear soft hand.</p>
+- <p style="text-align: justify;"> Used microneedles innovatively to deliver macromolecular drugs and designed a waterproof mechanism inspired by heart valves to protect microneedles before contacting tissues.</p>

 </div>